TongLing916/tongling916.github.io/_posts/2019-12-15-Serialization.md

 ### Versioning

 - We want maintain back-compatibility when the class Obj evolves.
-For instance, if a new data member ‘ID_’ is added, we want to read an old archive and build new Obj, with the missing data member taking the default value.
+For instance, if a new data member `ID_` is added, we want to read an old archive and build new Obj, with the missing data member taking the default value.

 ```c++
 #pragma once